 Basic features include reports, timesheets, and tracking billable hours.
 It’s a tool that will give you a very good look at how you’re spending your time and how much each client or project generates.

-Though this list is plenty to get you and your team started on a productive new year, there are still more tools worth checking out.
+Though this list is plenty to get you started the right foot, there are still more tools worth checking out.
 We’ve listed some of them below:

 - iA Writer: Writing software that lets you focus purely on the writing.

 - Instapaper: An app that lets you save articles on the web to read later.

 - Otter: An AI-assistant that transcribes your meetings.